Augustin Hadelich

 August 20 and 21

-“The essence of Hadelich’s playing is beauty: revealing in the myriad ways of making a phrase come alive on the violin, delivering the musical message with no technical impediments whatsoever, and thereby revealing something from a planet beyond ours.”
+“The essence of Hadelich’s playing is beauty: reveling in the myriad ways of making a phrase come alive…”

 –Washington Post

-Mr. Hadelich won the 2016 Best Classical Instrumental Solo Grammy Award for his recording of Dutilleux’s Violin Concerto, L’Arbre Arbre des songes, with the Seattle Symphony and Ludovic Morlot (Seattle Symphony MEDIA).
-A Warner Classics Artist, his most recent release is Recuerdos, a Spain-themed album featuring works by Sarasate, Tarrega, Prokofiev, and Britten with the WDR Sinfonieorchester Köln and Cristian Măcelaru.
-Writing about his Grammy-nominated 2021 release of Bach’s Sonatas and Partitas, the Süddeutsche Zeitung, one of Germany’s most prestigious newspapers, boldly stated: “Augustin Hadelich is one of the most exciting violinists in the world.
-This album is a total success.”
-Other albums for Warner Classics include a recording of Paganini’s 24 Caprices (2018); the Brahms and Ligeti violin concertos with the Norwegian Radio Orchestra under Miguel Harth-Bedoya (2019); and the Grammy-nominated Bohemian Tales, which includes the Dvořak Violin Concerto with the Symphonieorchester des Bayerischen Rundfunks, conducted by Jakub Hrůša (2020).
+Mr. Hadelich won a Grammy Award in 2016 for his recording of Dutilleux’s Violin Concerto, L’Arbre des songes, with the Seattle Symphony.
+His most recent release is Recuerdos, a Spanish-themed album featuring works by Sarasate, Tarrega, Prokofiev, and Britten with the WDR Sinfonieorchester Köln.
+Other albums include a recording of Paganini’s 24 Caprices (2018), the Brahms and Ligeti violin concertos with the Norwegian Radio Orchestra (2019), and the album Bohemian Tales (2020), which earned him a Grammy nomination.